Flux (Ellie Goulding song)

-"Flux" is a song by English singer Ellie Goulding, released on 1 March 2019.
+"Flux" is a song by English singer-songwriter Ellie Goulding, released on 1 March 2019.
 The song was written by Goulding, Jim Eliot and Joe Kearns.
 It was included on Goulding's fourth studio album, Brightest Blue (2020).

 Background

 In an interview with The Guardian on New Year's Day 2019, Goulding announced that her fourth album would be released in 2019.
 She also talked about three songs named "Flux", "Love I'm Given" and "Electricity".
 According to her, "Flux" is "about the person who you almost ended up with".
 On 21 February, she took to social media to announce the single by posting its cover art and the release date of the track.
 The following week she shared further details regarding the song, including lyrics and a still from the music video.

 Composition

 "Flux" is written in the key of C major and has a tempo of 93 beats per minute in common time.